DanielLekLXY/3102_AI_Proj/README.md

 ICT3102 Docker project

 ### Mongo-Express
+**Warning: please do not use this in production, or you will face severe security issues**

 - To GET data from the db for image / question / answer / caption use the following: (use the mongo-express line through other docker containers, or if locally, use 0.0.0.0)
 ```
 http://0.0.0.0:8081/db/data3102/expArr/datatable?key=&value=&type=&query=&projection=